 We are also responsible for the investigation and prevention of disputes between consumers and financial market participants arising from agreements on loans, deposits, insurance, payments, investment and other financial services.
 We actively cooperate with other Lithuanian institutions operating in the field of consumer protection.
 Moreover, the Bank of Lithuania is a member of the European Commission’s out-of-court financial dispute settlement network FIN-NET and maintains close relations with the country’s consumer protection associations.

-The Department is comprised of three divisions: Financial Services Dispute Resolution Division, Law Enforcement and Legislation Division, Licensing Division.
+The Department is comprised of four divisions: Financial Services Dispute Resolution Division, Law Enforcement Division, Legislation Division, Licensing Division.

 Director of the Market Operations Department – Jonas Kanapeckas